SurkhiSyed/Hack/README.md

 ### Chaellenges We Ran Into

+This was the first time we were using Blockchain, and we had no knowledge or experience with it before.
+It took a lot of research and time to understand how Blockchain works, and how we can use it to leverage a secure way to tranfer tokens and other valuables.
+Moreover, with the tight time restrictions, it took time to build a functional web3 game.
+Working with Near and Avalanche representatives really aided us and we were able to bring forth this idea.

+### Accomplishments we're Proud Of

+We're proud to be able to bring forth a way for users to leverage a way of payment for web3 players by using Blockchain wallets, a growing futuristic method of payment and transfer of valuables.
+Above all else, we're proud to be able to learn to leverage this new technology from scratch and implement it to create functional projects.

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.